trinitystake/website/docs/sentinelguides/validator/basic-cmd.md

 ---
 title: Basic Commands
-description: some useful commands and explain their outputs
+description: List of useful commands and their explanations
 sidebar_position: 7
 ---